 What is your lead time?

-We typically have a 5 to 10 working day lead time from receipt of a CAD file and payment.
+We currently run to a 7 working day lead time from receipt of a CAD file and payment.

 Can't I get it sooner?